 In general, if you’re just blogging, the vast majority of your pieces should be in “Posts.”

+To find the universe of WordPress plugins, toggle to the “Plugins” section of the WordPress dashboard.
 You will be directed to a page that will basically look like an App Store for WordPress plugins.

-If you’re starting a blog, consider WordPress.
+If you’re starting a website or blog, you’d be smart to choose WordPress.